 DAY 1: ARRIVAl AT PARO

-Whatever route you take in arriving to this beautiful country, let’s start your journey from the breathtaking Paro.
-Paro is a small town surrounded by valley and breathtaking landscape.
+Whatever route you take in arriving at this beautiful country, let’s start your journey from the breathtaking Paro.
+Paro is a small town surrounded by a valley and breathtaking landscape.
 The famous cover poster of hilltop monastery you see in glossy Bhutan tour package is located in Paro.

 I suggest check-in to Kamsum Hotel (3.3 Km from Paro Airport).
 This hotel is at one of the best locations in the town.
 The hotel is very close to some of the popular tourist attraction in Paro.

 Walk or ride around and explore the nearby area.
 Check out the local temples ( Tibetan Temple), visit the Paro Peak and enjoy the beautiful aerial view of the valley from the top.
 In the evening you can explore the market.
 If you are traveling during the winters it’s good to be back to the hotel early.
 The chilly wind won’t let you stay out for long no matter how packed you are in warm clothes.